First of all, a definition of lifestyle blogging

 These three WordPress theme developers offer excellent products that will last you for your entire blogging journey.
 And they don't use complicated page-builders or weird code that prevents you from switching themes should you decide to do so in the future.

-- Astra – Highly customisable without sacrificing speed and accessibility, fast, and great value.
+- Astra – Highly customizable without sacrificing speed and accessibility, fast, and great value.
 Try the Food Blogger & Influencer, Travel Blogger & Influencer, and Online Health Coach templates

 - GeneratePress – lightweight (fast) but powerful, inexpensive, and minimalist.
 Check out the Mentor, Digital Creative, and Vibe templates